tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 20. Week 8 Update:

     - Continued with data analysis for the numeric columns.
 Took some time to analyse transcluded_in and transclusions in more depth.
 Did some source code analysis and thinking some form of clustering may be useful to identify similar codes (and so similar priority modules) had a talk about this with Jade.
     - Checked `mysql connection lost error` does not occur in PAWS and Jade tested it locally, it works there too!
 Created bug report in Phab [T272822](https://phabricator.wikimedia.org/T272822) and asked in IRC.
     - Page protection seems to have some new values that I couldn't understand.
 Understood from an answer in IRC that recent pages have page protection terms of user rights. i.e user with `X` rights can edit/move pages with `X` edit/move protection.
 Read up and tried to understand this more.
 Concluded that this isn't something universal across wikis, so I stuck to old page protection values as those are the majority.
     - Refactored code to move around connection and cursor objects' opening and closing.
 I had to ensure the connection and cursor were closed before the script went into a 1 minute sleep in-order to retry a query.
     - Side stuff: Found this amazing [one liner TOC](https://github.com/kmahelona/ipython_notebook_goodies) adder to jupyter notebook.
 It's temporary though, so after generating finalized TOC I copied the source from `browser inspect` and pasted in my markdown cell.

 21. Week 9 Update:

     - Closed db-fetching task in phabricator [T270492](https://phabricator.wikimedia.org/T270492) after fixing bug [T272822](https://phabricator.wikimedia.org/T272822).
 The issue with `mysql connection lost` errors was that we were running it on `web` instead of `analytics` cluster as defaulted by toolforge python library.
 Tested by running all scripts, it seems to work now.
     - Fixed pageviews script to get proper page titles.
 I noticed API and database table page titles differ (Module:a or b vs a_or_b for example).
 So fetched page title from page table using page id instead of manually intervention.
     - Refactored pageviews script to fetch monthly data.
 Cleared the whole Scripts table and re-fetched everything due to Schema changing (changed certain columns default value from NULL to 0).
 This also led to re-starting the 15+ days running pageviews script.
     - Finished data analysis and created a PDF version of a summary.
 Shared with others.
     - Merged db-fetcher with develop branch and incorporated feedback from Jade.

+22. Week 10-11 Update:

+    Started applying the findings from data analysis to find 'important' modules.
+As evident from my data analysis, the data we have is **heavily** skewed.
+We want pages with more transclusions/ more page links and so on, to be counted as important modules.
+But the number of such modules is very low and lost within in the 99.99999...th percentile.
+To fix this I changed the distribution slightly and regared the-percentile-a-value-is-in as the score.
+See more details of how I did that in the phabricator task [T272003](https://phabricator.wikimedia.org/T272003).
+Finally a module-score is calculated as a weighted sum of feature-scores.
+The weights can be altered by the user to prioritize number of lang links over transclusions for example.

+23. Week 12-13 Update:

+    After weekly discussion, Jade and I decided to split our tasks once again.
+I continued working on similarity analysis that Jade had started.
+Jade on the other hand started building the web interface.
+Week 12 was a hectic week.
+I was buried in tons of experiments and had to come up with a way to find out modules similar to each other.
+Jade started by using _edit distance_ (aka _levenshtein distance_) as features and performed DBSCAN clustering on it.
+The problems were:

+    - Edit distance is too slow to compute and takes `n x n` memory to create the distance matrix.
+Wouldn't be possible with our ~300k modules.
+    - One idea was to cluster the clusters manually, either by clustering multiple times with random subsets repeatedly (but we get no idea when our clustering is done), or by taking few core points from each cluster and performing clustering again.
+These manual methods would incorporate more errors in the already not-so-good clustering method.

+    To fix these I started out fresh and looked for other ways to make features.
+After a lot of experiments (see details in phabricator task [T270827](https://phabricator.wikimedia.org/T270827)) I decided to go with FastText word embedding (size 32) as features and OPTICS clustering algortihm.
+OPTICS is simialar to DBSCAN but optimized for space (so we can run clustering for all the modules at once).
+Unlike DBSCAN, which is optimized for speed.
+Next, I fixed the high number of noise that the algorithm detects by tuning the algorithm a bit, creating some pseudo-clusters from the noise, and finding ways to relate the clusters themselves.
+All of these are documented in a pdf uploaded in the phabricator task.

+24. Final Update: All of our work is now accessible through the web-interface of our tool: [abstract-wiki-ds.toolforge.org](https://abstract-wiki-ds.toolforge.org/).
+You will be able to select some or all wiki projects, some or all languages, and give your weights (or use the defaults) to generate a list of 'important modules' based of their scores.
+Click on any module to get a list of modules that are similar to it.
+Now users can easily start the process of merging modules and move towards a more language independent wikipedia - Abstract Wikipedia!